Start Running your BEACON Today

 Launch and start running Blockcast Beacon

-Start running your Blockcast BEACON with command docker compose up
+Start running your Blockcast BEACON with command docker compose up -d

 Generate hardware and challenge key